What Is Software Project Management?

-- Execution: The project manager will supervise the successful execution of each stage of the project.
+- Execution: The person who manages software projects will supervise the successful execution of each stage of the project.
 This includes monitoring progress, conducting frequent team check-ins, and creating status reports.

 - Time management: Staying on schedule is crucial to the successful completion of any project.
-This can be particularly challenging when managing software projects because changes to the original plan are almost guaranteed as the project evolves.
+This can be particularly challenging with the management of software projects because changes to the original plan are almost guaranteed as the project evolves.
 Software project managers must be experts in risk management and contingency planning to ensure progress in the face of roadblocks or changes.

-- Budget: Like traditional project managers, software project managers are tasked with creating a budget for a project and sticking to it as closely as possible, moderating spend and re-allocating funds when necessary.
+- Budget: Like traditional project managers, professionals who manage software projects are tasked with creating a budget for a project and sticking to it as closely as possible, moderating spending and reallocating funds when necessary.

-- Maintenance: Software project management encourages constant product testing to discover and fix bugs early, adjust the end product to the customer’s needs, and keep the project on target.
+- Maintenance: Project management in software encourages constant product testing to discover and fix bugs early, adjust the end product to the customer’s needs, and keep the project on target.
 The software project manager ensures the product is properly and consistently tested, evaluated, and adjusted accordingly.

 How to manage a software project successfully

-According to Forbes, there are eight ways to improve and streamline the software project management process.
+According to Forbes, there are eight ways to manage software projects effectively.
 These tips include: